 *Up to a maximum of 2 adults and 2 children.

-The building has since transformed into an award-winning Museum that offers awe-inspiring sights and memorable family experiences through a variety of interactive exhibits.
+The building has since transformed into an award-winning museum offering awe-inspiring sights and memorable family experiences through various interactive exhibits.

 What is the Vancouver Attraction Passport and Experiences Guide?